Multiomics-Analytics-Group/vuegen/README.md

 ### Docker
 If you prefer not to install VueGen on your system, a pre-configured Docker container is available.
 It includes all dependencies, ensuring a fully reproducible execution environment.
 See the [Execution section](#execution) for details on running VueGen with Docker.
 The official Docker image is available at [quay.io/dtu_biosustain_dsp/vuegen][vuegen-docker-quay].

+### Nextflow and nf-core
+VueGen is also available as a [nf-core][nfcore] module, customised for compatibility with the [Nextflow][nextflow] environment.
+This module is designed to automate report generation from outputs produced by other modules, subworkflows, or pipelines.
+The code and documentation for the nf-core module are available in the [nf-VueGen repository][nf-vuegen].

 ## Execution
 > [!IMPORTANT]